Destination Guide

 Arusha National Park

-About Arusha National Park
+Why travel to Arusha National Park

 Arusha National Park, though Tanzania's smallest mainland park, packs remarkable diversity into its compact size.
 Located just 25km from Arusha town, it serves as an accessible introduction to Tanzania's wildlife or a perfect day-trip destination for those with limited time.